YamilMS/learn-x-by-doing-y/README.md

 #### [Website](https://aquadzn.github.io/learn-x-by-doing-y)

-You can contribute by adding projects to the CSV file.
+You can contribute if you want by adding projects to the CSV file.
 See [CONTRIBUTING.md](CONTRIBUTING.md).

 Thanks to